-Unlike most motorcycles, the Spyder roadster is equipped with a Vehicle Stability System (VSS), which is calibrated for the vehicle normal configuration.
+Unlike most motorcycles, this vehicle is equipped with a Vehicle Stability System (VSS), which is calibrated for the vehicle normal configuration.
 VSS may not function properly if the vehicle is modified, such as changing weight distribution, wheelbase, tires, suspension, brakes or steering.